“By meeting teachers’ personal needs, we support their ability to stay in our district, which is in dire need of stability.”

 Tulsa Public Schools, Teacher

 Milton is a Tulsa Public Schools teacher and alumni.
 With 15 years in education, he’s currently teaching at Tulsa’s Juvenile Detention Center.
 He’s passionate about the lasting impact educators have on their students, and wants to support teachers however he can.
 After becoming a client of UpliftEd, he experienced the benefits of the financial assistance.
 He was eager to volunteer his time to help other teachers, and is now leading our expansion efforts!

 Allstate Agency, Owner

-John is a School Board Member for Tulsa Schools, District 5.
+John is Vice President of the School Board for Tulsa Schools.
 He is also a member of the Tulsa Rotary Club and the Tulsa Regional Chamber.
 Born and raised in Tulsa, John earned his degree in political science from Tulsa University.
 After completing his pre-law certificate and secondary education requirements, John decided to focus his career on education.
 He taught for 16 years and coached soccer for 20 years.
 He changed direction in 2018 to open his own Allstate insurance agency.
 He continues to serve his community and school district with passion.